kiswa/TaskBoard/readme.md

 **Note:** Ensure `TaskBoard/api/` is writable so the back end can do its job!

 ##Features

+###Email

+TaskBoard will email you (if you supply it with an email address) about changes in the following cases: Board Created, Board Updated, Item Created, Item Edited, Item Comment Created, and Item Comment Edited.

+For now, it emails all users assigned to the related Board.
+There will be further work done on this to allow more fine-grained control of emails.

 ###Settings
 The settings page allows normal users to see what boards they have access to and edit their user settings.